Creating a Step Functions API Using API Gateway

 -

-On the /execution - POST - Method Execution page, choose Test.
+On the /execution - POST - Method Execution page, choose the Test tab.
+You might need to choose the right arrow button to show the tab.

 -

-On the /execution - POST - Method Test page, copy the following request parameters into the Request Body section using the ARN of an existing state machine (or create a new state machine that uses a Lambda function), and then choose Test.
+On the /execution - POST - Method Test tab, copy the following request parameters into the Request body section using the ARN of an existing state machine (or create a new state machine that uses a Lambda function), and then choose Test.

 { "input": "{}", "name": "MyExecution", "stateMachineArn": "